dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-09-20-super-quick-summary-of-qm.md

 \right).
 $$

 *Strategy*.

 Substitute the definition of the 3D momentum operator in (Q2) into the expression for \\( \B{l} \\).

-*Answer*.
+*Answer*

 The expression for the angular momentum operator is:

 $$
 \hat{\B{l}} =